Have you ever wondered if you could place other plants next to rosemary in the garden?

 Fertilizer Requirements

-Rosemary is a hardy herb, but it still benefits from fertilizer during the growing season.
-Use a balanced fertilizer with equal parts nitrogen, phosphorus, and potassium, such as 10-10-10.
+Rosemary is a hardy herb that benefits from fertilizer during the growing season.
+Use a balanced fertilizer, such as 10-10-10, with equal parts nitrogen, phosphorus, and potassium.

-Fertilize rosemary in early spring, just as new growth starts, and then every few weeks during the peak growing season.
+Fertilize rosemary in early spring, just as new growth starts, and then during the peak growing season every few weeks.
 As fall approaches and the weather cools, reduce feeding to allow your plant to harden off for winter.

 While it continues to grow, rosemary will appreciate a boost from compost or compost tea, fish emulsion, Epsom salt, worm castings, or bone meal.